hyperion-rt/hyperion/documentation/source/conf_images.rst

 emitted from dust, five for photons emitted from sources and subsequently scattered, and two for photons emitted from dust and subsequently scattered.

-See :ref:`postprocessing` for information on how to extract this information from the output files.
+See :ref:`post-processing` for information on how to extract this information from the output files.

 Disabling SEDs or Images